Our visa program sets us apart.

 Our F-1 visa program provides international students with up to two years of work authorization post-training in order to build the flight hours that employers seek.

 As one of the largest flight schools in the United States, Hillsboro Aero Academy has trained students from more than 75 countries.
 We bring that deep experience to helping international students navigate the enrollment and visa process, all the way through the completing the training program and finding employment.
-We are approved to offer student visas through our accredited school, Airman’s Proficiency Center, which is accredited by the Accrediting Commission of Career Schools and Colleges.
+We are approved to offer student visas through our accredited school, Hillsboro Aero Academy, which is accredited by the Accrediting Commission of Career Schools and Colleges.

 We’re proud to offer international students the choice between the F-1 and M-1 visa.
 Very few flight schools are approved for the F-1 visa which allows you to build employment experience as a pilot in the U.S., usually as a Certified Flight Instructor, upon completion of your training.